Can you help us create a Climate of Change?

 Climate change is one of the biggest threats facing our planet.
 In the past few years, we have seen its devastating impact across the world, from wildfires and extreme weather, to loss of biodiversity and saying goodbye to Canada’s last intact ice sheet.

 The most recent crisis, COVID-19, is also rooted in our relationship with the natural world, and has revealed just how interconnected we all are, how problems on the other side of the globe are also our problems, and that it is only through working together that we can make a difference.

 We are at a critical point in our fight against climate change; this decade must be the decade of action.
 And we need your support.

-Our researchers here at UEA were among the first to prove that the world is warming – and we are creating a practical action plan to tackle our climate emergency.
+Our researchers here at UEA were among the first to prove that the world is warming.
+Now, we are creating a practical action plan to tackle our climate emergency.

 We understand that the most effective way forward is to share knowledge, collaborate and work towards shared goals.
 So we are gathering a team of experts from across different fields to do just that.

 Together, we will establish an Observatory for Climate Recovery, directed by a world-leading climate scientist, where we will exploit the huge amounts of data needed to understand climatic trends and take action.
 Our experts will focus on gathering, tracking and analysing data – whether from container ships, submarine explorations, satellites or the phones in our pockets.
 Building on the existing expertise in the UEA Tyndall Centre, we’ll look at ways that human behaviour can be adapted where possible, and mitigated where not.

 We will create a brand new Ecosystems Research Centre.
 The health of our planet is very much dependent on the health of our ecosystems.
 Water, land, trees – they all play an important role in storing carbon and the better we can understand the pressures they face the better chance we have of counteracting their decline.